 The college has now completed the building of the new college campus.
-We have tendered and secured a maintenance contract which will be undertaken by an external firm as many components of the building are complex.
-As we moved out of the snagging period we have taken out a number of maintenance contracts to cover aspects of the building.
-The spend on maintenance for the year to July 13 is £49,629 (2012: £50,147).
+We have secured a series of maintenance contracts which will be undertaken by external firms as many components of the building are complex.
+The spend on maintenance for the year to July 14 is £48,212 (2013: £49,629).